-Adding fruits to salads should be just so legit in the summer so this time let me present to you my fruity kale salad with peaches!
-Yes, it’s a kale salad that is fruity – it’s heavy on the fruits.
+Adding fruits to salads should be just so legit in the summer so this time let me present to you my massaged kale salad with peaches!
+It’s a fruity kale salad – that is to say it’s heavy on the fruits.
 Fresh peaches are the stars of the show, together with juicy red grapes, as well as dried cranberries.
 Finish it off with a delicious vegan balsamico dressing made with agave syrup for the perfect summer kale salad.

 A salad with texture, flavour and colour